Dominic Smith Player Props: Nationals vs. Braves

 Dominic Smith At The Plate

-- Smith has 58 hits this season and a team-best OBP of .352.

-- Among qualified hitters in MLB play, his batting average ranks 54th, his on-base percentage ranks 43rd, and he is 157th in the league in slugging.

-- In 65.5% of his 58 games this season, Smith has picked up at least one hit.
-He's also had 18 multi-hit games.
+- In 18.6% of his games this year, Smith has notched at least one RBI.
+In three of those games (5.1%) he recorded more than one RBI.

-- He has gone deep in one of 58 games, and in 0.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.